ziadhazemdesoky/jshipster/README.md

    ```

 4. **Generate a Resource**
-   Dynamically generate a service or controller:
+   Dynamically generate a full module, service, controller, DTO, or standalone assets like `swagger.yaml`:
    ```bash
    jshipster generate
    ```